-Riga stood next to Pam, who got up from her whiskey to speak to the assembled lords and their best warriors.
-Hand on the hilt of her axe.
+Riga stood next to Pam.
+Pam got up from her whiskey to speak to the assembled lords and their best warriors.
+Riga put a hand on the hilt of her axe.
 She smiled at Pam.

 “Lord Ellen, you honour me by asking.
 I hope you have an open mind.
 I need you all to follow me.
 The Three Realms need you to follow me.
 For as long as it takes to win this war.”

 “Thought you’d say something like that,” the grey-haired old lord said.
 She had lost an eye at Derry, at the second last battle, a bloodbath to both sides.
 She had loved Elisa, travelling from the most distant of fiefs sharing borders with Thrane to visit her at Elisa’s famed townhouse at which so many famous people called.
 “Why shouldn’t you just fight the war for us?
 Why do we need to follow you for the Realms to win?”

 Yes.
 Why, indeed?
 She wasn’t ready for this.
 Elisa would know what to say.
 She looked without meaning to at Riga.
 Riga looked away before Pam could make eye contact.
 Of course.
 She couldn’t look to her follower for help here and now of all times.
 What must that glance at her follower have told the lords in front of her?
 Weak.
 Impostor.
 Dangerous to follow.
 Do something.

 “Because, my lords, it was Elisa’s will that I rule in her stead until the Realms are delivered from this great danger.
 And because if you will not swear and sign fealty to me for my lifetime I will insist you die right now.”